Supercolony-net/Open-Grants-Program/applications/openbrush-follow-up.md

 **Markian Ivanichok**
 CEO of Supercolony,
-Blockchain enterpreneur, Software Engineer.
+Blockchain entrepreneur, Software Engineer.
-Started my engineering carrer back when I was 15.
-Since then, I developed and got a lot of experience in engineerig and leadership.
+Started my engineering career back when I was 15.
+Since then, I developed and got a lot of experience in engineering and leadership.
 Gained entrepreneur experience by founding a couple of startups.
-Inspired, co-founded and invested in Sector F, one of the top consulting companies in Ukraine that helps enterpreneers to move faster.
+Inspired, co-founded and invested in Sector F, one of the top consulting companies in Ukraine that helps entrepreneurs to move faster.
 Since the beginning of this year, co-founded and led Supercolony, a Polkadot venture studio that is dedicated to building and creating of Polkadot’s ecosystem.

 **Hartej Sawhney**